 There is no bad itinerary for the Greek islands.
 Whether you choose the Sporades, the Dodecanese, or any of those other getaways floating in the Aegean, the leading isles in Greece differ remarkably, and they are all beautiful.
 But the needle flies off the beauty-measuring gauge when it comes to the Cyclades.
 It might be possible to "see" any of these famous islands in a day: the "must-see" sights—monasteries or ancient temples—are often few.
 Still, it is best to take a slower pace and enjoy a sumptuous, idyllic 14-day tour.
 Planning the details of this trip depends on your sense of inclusiveness, your restlessness, your energy, and your ability to accommodate changing boat schedules.
 Just be warned: the danger of sailing through the Cyclades is that you will never want to leave them.
 From these suggested landfalls, some of the most justly famous, you can set off to find other idyllic retreats on your own.

-Sail south to Naxos—easily done in summer, harder in other seasons.
-Plan on arriving from Mykonos in the late afternoon or evening, and begin with a pre-dinner stroll around Naxos town, visiting the Portara (an ancient landmark), the castle, and other sights in the old quarter.
+Sail south to Naxos, arriving from Mykonos in the late afternoon or evening, and begin with a pre-dinner stroll around Naxos town, visiting the Portara (an ancient landmark), the castle, and other sights in the old quarter.
 The next morning, visit the Archaeological Museum; then drive through the island’s mountainous center for spectacular views.
 Along the way, visit such sights as the Panayia Drosiani, a church near Moni noted for 7th-century frescoes; the marble-paved village of Apeiranthos; and the Temple of Demeter.
 If you have time, stop for a swim at one of the beaches facing Paros, say Mikri Vigla.

 Go west, young man, to Paros, where the large spaces provide peace and quiet.
 Paros town has delights profane—buzzing bars—and sacred, such as the legendary Hundred Doors Church.
 But the highlight will be a meal in the impossibly pretty little fishing harbor of Naousa or, on a morning drive around the island, a visit to the lovely mountain village of Lefkes.
 Then spend an extra night of magic on the neighboring isle of Antiparos, where off-duty Hollywood celebs bliss out with all the white sands, pink bougainvillea, and blue seas.

 This smaller isle is not only beautiful but, rarer in these parts, authentic.
-It boasts one of the most stunning Chora towns; deliberately downplayed touristic development; several good beaches; quiet evenings; traditional local food; and respectful visitors.
-The high point, literally and figuratively, is the siting of the main town—on a towering cliff over the sea, its perch almost rivals that of Santorini.
+It boasts one of the most stunning Chora towns, deliberately downplayed touristic development, several good beaches, quiet evenings, traditional local food, and respectful visitors.
+The high point, literally and figuratively, is the location of the main town—on a towering cliff over the sea, its perch almost rivals that of Santorini.

 Take a ferry from Folegandros south to the spectacle of all spectacles.
-Yes, in summer the crowds will remind you of the running of the bulls in Pamplona but even they won’t stop you from gasping at the vistas, the seaside cliffs, and stunning Cycladic cubist architecture.
+Yes, in summer the crowds will remind you of the running of the bulls in Pamplona, but even they won’t stop you from gasping at the vistas, the seaside cliffs, and stunning Cycladic cubist architecture.
 Once you’ve settled in, have a sunset drink on a terrace overlooking the volcanic caldera.
-You can also find many view-providing watering holes in Fira, the capital, or Ia, Greece’s most-photographed village.
-The next day, visit the Museum of Prehistoric Thera; then enjoy a third day just swimming one of the black-sand beaches at Kamari or Perissa.
+You can also find many view-providing watering holes in Fira, the capital, or Ia, Greece’s most photographed village.
+The next day, visit the Museum of Prehistoric Thera; the Akrotiri excavation; then enjoy a third day just swimming one of the black-sand beaches at Kamari or Perissa.

 Despite the attractions of sea and mountains, it is still the mystery surrounding Europe’s first civilization and empire that draws many travelers to Crete.
 Like them, you can discover stunning testimony to the island’s mysterious Minoan civilization, particularly at the legendary Palace of Knossos.
 Along these shores are blissful beaches as well as the enchanting Venetian-Turkish city of Hania.
-From Heraklion, Crete’s main port, there are frequent flights and ferries back to Piraeus.
-Athens, and reality.
+Spinalonga, the last leper island colony of Greece, lies peacefully opposite the sleepy fishing village of Plaka.
+From Heraklion, Crete’s main port, there are frequent flights and ferries back to Piraeus, Athens, and reality.